-I have hung on to a good portion of the books I used during nursing school and they take up an ENTIRE bookshelf . . . my MedSurg book alone is 4 inches think.
+I have hung on to a good portion of the books I used during nursing school, and they take up an ENTIRE bookshelf . . . my MedSurg book alone is 4 inches thick.
 No, I’m not joking!

 RELATED ARTICLE: 7 Best Nursing Bags For Nurses